You’re probably feeling a little tired.

 Even if you’re never really on and never really off, there’s an even bigger question: when are you done leading?

 The blessing and curse of leadership is that there’s always more: more people to serve, people to reach, or clients to acquire.

 And then there’s better.

 But eventually, excellent brings diminishing returns.
-If your work amounts to, say, an 8.5 out of 10, for example, making it a 9.5 might take you hours, or days, or even thousands (or hundreds of thousands of dollars).
+If your work amounts to, say, an 8.5 out of 10, for example, making it a 9.5 might take you hours, days, or even thousands (or hundreds of thousands) of dollars.
 And for what?

 When something that might require double the effort or dollars only produces 10% more, you have to question the return on investment.
 Especially when, in all likelihood, 10% more effort in another area might produce 30% greater results.